tristiisch/docker-stack-deployment/README.md

 ### `pre_deployment_command_args`

 Specify the arguments for the pre-deployment command.
-Applicable only for docker-compose.
+Applicable only for Docker Compose.

 ### `pull_images_first`

 Toggle to pull Docker images before deploying.
-Applicable only for docker-compose.
+Applicable only for Docker Compose.

+### `stack_name`

+Specify the name of the stack.
+This is only applicable for Docker Swarm.

+### `args`

+Specify arguments to pass to the deployment command, either `docker` or `docker-compose`.
+The action automatically generates the following commands for each case:
+- `docker stack deploy --compose-file $STACK_FILE_PATH $STACK_NAME $ARGS`
+- `docker compose -f $STACK_FILE_PATH $ARGS`

 ### `debug`

-Enable verbose messages for debugging purposes.
+Toggle verbose messaging for debugging purposes.
+This feature is automatically set to true when initiating the job in GitHub debug mode.

 ## License